-ARTICLE 4.
+ARTICLE 5.
 LANDLORD OBLIGATIONS AND PROHIBITIONS

-- 4.1 The LANDLORD shall guarantee ABP the peaceful and uninterrupted use of the Parcel. - 4.2 The LANDLORD shall make any repair that is needed to preserve the Parcel for the use of ABP for the purposes herein established. - 4.3 The LANDLORD shall not impose any liens or restrictions for the use of the Property during the Term of this Agreement.
+- 5.1 The LANDLORD shall guarantee ABP the peaceful and uninterrupted use of the Parcel. - 5.2 The LANDLORD shall make any repair that is needed to preserve the Parcel for the use of ABP for the purposes herein established. - 5.3 The LANDLORD shall not impose any liens or restrictions for the use of the Property during the Term of this Agreement.
 Shall the LANDLORD sell or transfer his possessory rights over the Property, the contract covering the sale or transfer of the possessory rights over the Property to the new owner shall include the duty of the new owner to respect this Agreement.
-In any case, ABP has the right to exercise any actions that it deems convenient or necessary to guarantee that the Parcel, the equipment and the improvements are free and clear from any liens or restriction of use. - 4.4 The LANDLORD agrees not to modify or interfere with any of the existing AAS production facilities, containment, and/or water distribution systems of the ABP Project without prior written authorization of ABP and/or ABT.
-The LANDLORD will not jeopardize, negatively impact or increase effluent flow into the ABP Project drainage canal and sedimentation ponds without the written authorization of ABP.
-The LANDLORD has knowledge that any unauthorized change to the facilities of the ABP Project that were previously inspected by the FDA could jeopardize ABT's Food and Drug Administration (FDA) application.
+In any case, ABP has the right to exercise any actions that it deems convenient or necessary to guarantee that the Parcel, the equipment and the Improvements are free and clear from any liens or restriction of use. - 5.4 The LANDLORD agrees not to modify or interfere with any of the existing AAS production facilities, containment, and/or water distribution systems of the ABP Project without prior written authorization of ABP and/or ABT.
+The LANDLORD will not jeopardize, negatively impact or increase effluent flow into the project drainage canal and sedimentation ponds without the written authorization of ABP.
+The LANDLORD has knowledge that any unauthorized change to the facilities of the ABP Project that were previously inspected by the FDA could jeopardize ABT's Food and Drug Administration (FDA) application. - 5.5 The LANDLORD also agrees to staff the ABP Project with at least the following persons, all which shall be employees of the LANDLORD or of a company of its control: Luis Lamastus as Manager, plus a minimum of four (4) production staff comprised of: (i) one (1) experienced supervisor; and (ii) three (3) workers ("Production Staff").
+None of the Production Staff shall be considered an employee of ABP. - 5.6 Whenever there are AAS in the ABP Project, the LANDLORD will make every effort to assure that there is a minimum of one (1) LANDLORD employee present at the ABP Project twenty four (24) hours per day, seven (7) days per week.
+ABP and/or ABT will continue to visit and monitor the ABP Project, and if there is indication that the health, well-being or survival of the salmon is being endangered by the Production Staff, ABT will notify the LANDLORD in writing, and the LANDLORD will immediately replace the Production Staff with the necessary biologists and/or technicians trained in fish biology.

-ARTICLE 5.
+ARTICLE 6.
 LANDLORD RIGHTS

-5.1 The LANDLORD is permitted to build on the Property outside the borders of the Parcel, in accordance with the Property borders established in EXHIBIT A, as long as the construction and new infrastructure does not impede the development of the ABP Project, damages or interferes with (i) the existing ABP Project infrastructure; (ii) the FACILITIES and EQUIPMENT; (iii) containment elements and/or (iv) the River Flow and spring water used in the ABP Project and the effluent.
+6.1 The LANDLORD is permitted to build on the Property outside the borders of the Parcel, in accordance with the Property borders established in EXHIBIT A, as long as the construction and new infrastructure does not impede the development of the ABP Project, damages or interferes with (i) the existing ABP Project infrastructure; (ii) the equipment; (iii) containment elements and/or (iv) the River Flow and spring water used in the ABP Project and the effluent.
 The LANDLORD must advise ABP in writing before making any constructions or additions to the infrastructure of the ABP Project for ABP and shall await for ABP to authorize them.

-5.2 The LANDLORD has the right to receive technical assistance from ABP when needed.
+- 6.2 The LANDLORD has the right to receive the monthly fee described in Article 9.1. - 6.3 The LANDLORD has the right to receive technical assistance from ABP when needed.

-ARTICLE 6.
+ARTICLE 7.
 ABP OBLIGATIONS